 Just as no two houses are identical in cost, every pool comes with its own unique price tag.
 The total expense varies widely based on area, chosen materials, and any added features.
 The average cost to put in an inground swimming pool in the U.S. ranges from $28,000-$55,000 — but pricey bells and whistles can easily push the number over that top range.

-According to our survey of over 1,100 top real estate agents nationwide in Q3 2020, the average cost to install an inground pool is $42,480.
+According to a HomeLight survey, the average cost to install an inground pool is $42,480.
 Homeowners can expect to recoup $21,483 of that cost at resale, or 51%, provided that the pool is in good condition.

 However, it’s unlikely that a pool under $50,000 will be upscale, especially if you’re in a more expensive market.
 For example, Pardee breaks down the average pool prices in her Los Angeles market: